 Ideally, your dealer should be able to prepare the vehicles to an excellent standard and be able to handle everything from small hatchbacks with diamond cut alloys to vehicles with the latest hybrid and electric technology.
 Established franchise dealerships will offer this as well as finance and leasing brokers such as Hippo Motor Finance.

-5. Deciding on a deposit
+5. Deciding on an initial payment

 6. Don’t feel you need to commit to a hard search